 Court Records are considered public records, so they are accessible to anyone who requests them.
 They include a court case file that includes a docket sheet and any of the filings and documents filed in your case.
 You are able to access court records on the internet, or at the Tuolumne County Clerk of Court office where the case was filed.

 Each state maintains a record of a person’s criminal history.
 These state databases are linked together so you are able to track criminal histories from any other state.
-You can go to the Tuolumne County Courthouse and check in person, or check online.
-You must know which county the crime occured in, and in the event that the crime was in a totally different state, you might have to pay a fee for a more intensive search.
+You can go to the Tuolumne County Courthouse and check in person or you can check online.
+You must know which county the crime occurred in, and in the event that the crime was in a totally different state, you might have to pay a fee for a more intensive search.

 A criminal history search you are able to get a report detailing any arrests, charges, or convictions that may be on a person’s record for these crimes: